Made Visible

 Our Vision

 In establishing this organization, Annie Levy, joined by others, has continued to develop these “passports to possibilities”, with projects and programs that allow participants to be made visible to themselves and others and for larger worlds to be made visible and accessible.
-Our current project “Words With Tex” features an amazing lizard (!) who engages the imagination of everyone he meets and everything his life touches – with the essence of possibility and of what can be.
+A current project, “Words With Tex” features an amazing lizard (!) who engages the imagination of everyone he meets and everything his life touches – with the essence of possibility and of what can be.

 Along the Way